Quantum-to-classical correspondence in Krylov complexity: Examples

 \subsection{Harper map}

-We now turn to an example of a non-linear system exhibiting both integrable and chaotic behavior, although we will restrict the scope of this work to its regular regime with a weak non-linearity.
+We now turn to an example of a non-linear system exhibiting both integrable and chaotic behavior, although we will restrict the scope of this analysis to its regular regime with a weak non-linearity.
 The classical Harper map is defined on the unit square as

 This system has a periodic phase space in both $q$ and $p$ directions, implying it is contained in the unit torus.
-Quantizing it leads to a Hilbert space of finite dimension $N$~\cite{P_Leboeuf_1990} requiring the consistency relation $2\pi\hbar N = 1$, such that the classical limit is obtained by taking $N\to\infty$.
+Quantizing it leads to a Hilbert space of finite dimension $N$~\cite{P_Leboeuf_1990} requiring the consistency relation $2\pi\hbar N = A$, where $A$ is the area of the torus, such that the classical limit is obtained by taking $N\to\infty$ (here we have set $A\equiv 1$, which makes $\hbar$ a dimensionless quantity).
 This effectively discretizes the phase space in the sense that the $\hat{q}$ and $\hat{p}$ operators have a finite and discrete number of eigenstates $\ket{q_n}$ and $\ket{p_n}$, respectively.
 The periodicity is reflected in the fact that a unit translation of these states must contribute with, at most, a complex phase:

 One then obtains the eigenvalues of the position and momentum operators as $q_n = \frac{n+\bar{q}}{N}$ and $p_n = \frac{n+\bar{p}}{N}$, respectively, for $n=0,\ldots,N-1$.
-These phases $\chi_q = 2\pi \bar{p}$ and $\chi_p = 2\pi \bar{q}$ are called Floquet phases.
-They specify different Hilbert spaces~\cite{PhysRevE.65.046226} and cannot be chosen trivially as they have an effect on the dynamics: an arbitrary choice can break symmetries present in the underlying classical map.
-See Ref.~\cite{SARACENO199037} for an example in another map defined on the unit torus, where some choices of Floquet phases would break its R-symmetry (reflection symmetry).
+The values $\bar{q}$ and $\bar{p}$ can take arbitrary real values between $0$ and $1$, and are fixed: each pair $(\bar{q}, \bar{p})$ specifies a different Hilbert space~\cite{PhysRevE.65.046226, robert2021coherent} ($-2\pi \bar{p}$ and $-2\pi \bar{q}$ are called Floquet angles).
+They cannot be chosen trivially as they have an effect on the dynamics: an arbitrary choice can break symmetries present in the underlying classical map.
+See Ref.~\cite{SARACENO199037} for an example in another map defined on the unit torus, where some choices of Floquet angles would break its R-symmetry (reflection symmetry).
 The Harper map possesses both an R-symmetry and T-symmetry (time reversal symmetry), we have thus set $\bar{q} = 0.5$ and $\bar{p} = 0$ since we have observed numerically that such a choice preserves them.
 Its resulting quantum evolution is described by the Floquet unitary

 The initial state here chosen is a classical Gaussian distribution as in Eq.~$\eqref{eq:rho0_plane}$, but with periodic boundary conditions to adapt it to the unit torus

 Analogously, its quantum counterpart is of the form~\eqref{eq:p_representation}.
 We study this model in its regular regime $k=0.05$ with initial conditions $(q_0, p_0) = (0.4, 0.5)$ and $\sigma = 0.025$.